BenderGroup/PIDGINv4/README.rst

 Prediction IncluDinG INactivity (PIDGIN) Version 4.2
 =======================================

-UPDATE FEB 2022: Please note that presently the orthologue models are not correct (--orthologues option) as they only output results at the 100uM threshold - we hope to fix this in the coming weeks.
-The non-orthologue models are now correct, so please download the new model files from https://tinyurl.com/noorthoFEB22 and remove the old no_ortho directory - see the ReadtheDocs_ for full installation instructions.
+UPDATE MAR 2022: The new no-orthologue models can be downloaded at https://doi.org/10.6084/m9.figshare.19108382.v1 - remove the old no_ortho directory, and download and unzip the folder in the PIDGINv4 root directory.
+See the ReadtheDocs_ for full installation instructions.

+For now, the orthologue (--ortho) command is deprecated - use the old models at your own risk.
+If you require the orthologue models for your research, please get in touch!

 |License| |docstatus| |betarelease|